Embedding a culture of equality, diversity and inclusion

 - Sarah Speirs (ICAS Executive Director of Member Engagement and Communications)

 ICAS Members were invited to share their views on what the equality, diversity and inclusion priorities for ICAS should be in 2020, and to comment on a draft statement of intent.
-Taking on board all the feedback received, at its meeting in September 2020, the Guthrie Group finalised the ICAS statement of intent:
+Taking on board all the feedback received, at its meeting in September 2020, the Committee finalised the ICAS statement of intent:

 ICAS is committed to placing equality, diversity and inclusion at the heart of all that we do.
 With our partner organisations, we are committed to building a diverse membership and workforce that reflects and advances the communities we serve.
 We aspire to lead our profession in addressing these challenges, so that we can learn, grow and advance together.